IzzyAde07/myFirstRepo/README.md

 # myFirstRepo
-This is my first proper repository
+This is my first proper repository <br>
+"This is my first GitHub repository".